If you’re asking the question, “How should I prepare my toddler or preschooler for school?” here’s information you’ll want to know:

 Help your child develop empathy, kindness, and cooperation.
 The first step is to be able to identify emotions.
 Reading stories together provides opportunities to pause and ask questions that prompt a child to think about how others may be feeling.
 Inviting kids to lend a hand with chores around the house gives a sense of contributing to the family unit, raises self-esteem, and teaches them to be considerate of other people.

 Introduce breadth of experience

 Open up windows to the world instead of drilling deep into tunnels of information.
-Exposing a child to a variety of activities taps into the capacity for 2 to 7 year-old brains to soak up a broad range of knowledge.
-If your child demonstrates acuity in a particular area, continue to strengthen curiosity for new activities and ideas as well.
-Individuals who hone abilities across disciplines are more apt to be creative and abstract thinkers, and flourish in today’s society.
+Exposing a child to a variety of activities utilizes the ability of 2 to 7-year-old brains to soak up a broad range of knowledge.
+If your child demonstrates talent in a particular area, continue to strengthen curiosity for new activities and ideas as well.
+Individuals who hone abilities across disciplines are more apt to be creative and abstract thinkers and flourish in today’s society.

 Talk it up

-A home environment rich in language – talking, singing, and reading - throughout a child’s day will produce big effects on early words and combining them into phrases and sentences, on reading, math skills, and social-emotional development.
-In addition, ages 2 to 7 is prime time to learn a second language.
+A home environment rich in language – talking, singing, and reading - throughout a child’s day will have a significant effect: early words and combining them into sentences, on reading, math skills, and social-emotional development.
+Ages 2 to 7 is also prime time to learn a second language.
 After age 8, gains in learning proficiency and spoken language will decrease.
-This same is also true for musical abilities.
+The same is true for musical abilities.

-This is simple to do and more effective than expensive toys and devices.
-Here’s a few pointers:
+Creating a language-rich home is simple to do and more effective than expensive toys and devices.
+Here are a few pointers:

 • Ask questions relating to a child’s interests or experiences.